-A ghost restaurant, also known as a virtual restaurant or delivery-only restaurant, is a foodservice establishment that offers take-out only.
+A ghost restaurant, also known as a virtual restaurant or cloud kitchen, is a foodservice establishment that offers take-out only.
 These “ghostly” eateries don’t have a storefront, so customers can’t come to pick up their own food.
 Ghost restaurants deliver food directly to their patrons, often through the use of third-party delivery services.

 Many popular fast-casual establishments in cities are bound by the requirement for seating and waiting space, even though a large percentage of their customers aren’t dining in.
 So, offering only delivery helps virtual restaurants avoid the problem of underutilized space.

-In virtual restaurants, the kitchen is where a lot of your investment goes.
+In cloud restaurants, setting up your kitchen space will be your top priority and where you allocate most of your funds.
 Because you don’t have to allow square footage for a dining area, you have much more room to customize your kitchen space.
 Depending on your budget, you can opt for some specialized cooking equipment that you probably never had room for in a traditional restaurant.

 If owning or leasing a customizable space isn’t in your budget, you can work in a commissary kitchen.
 A commissary kitchen is a complete kitchen space that is available for rent.
 Although some commissaries are shared, it is usually best for ghost restaurateurs to rent private commissaries.
 While other commissary users, like caterers and food truck operators, need the kitchen space for prep time, you’ll need it for the same hours that you’d need a traditional restaurant kitchen.
 As a result, working out a schedule with other users could be challenging.

-Since a ghost restaurant can’t rely on foot traffic for patrons, it is important that these businesses have savvy marketing approaches.
-This being said, flexibility and nearly-instant gratification are two things that make ghost restaurants the perfect foodservice business to cater to young customers.
-Especially if you choose to target teens and young adults as your customer base, it is best that your virtual restaurant has a strong online presence.
+Since a ghost restaurant can’t rely on foot traffic for patrons, it is important that these businesses have tech-savvy marketing approaches.
+This being said, flexibility and nearly-instant gratification are two qualities that make ghost restaurants a good fit for younger customers.
+For that reason, it is important that your virtual restaurant has a strong online presence.